heathblandford/the-pomo-timer/README.md

 The timer defaults to 25 minutes, clicking start starts the timer and a notification will let you know when the timer is finished if you have the program pinned to start.

+Currently you can't disable notifications within the app (I'm working on it), but you can mute a single app on windows.

 ## Usage
 **Custom Timer**
+Setting a custom timer works, but if after your first custom cycle you hit `Reset`, the timer will default back to 25 minutes.
+You can, instead, just hit `Start` again.
+This works from both the application main window and from the context (right-click) menu from the tray.